 The Last Of Us

+If you haven't played this, then as far as I'm concerned it's worth the price of 1 month subscription alone.
+Never mind that you'll also have its Left Behind add-on available.
 This is set in a post-apocalyptic world where the cordyceps fungus - a bastard mushroom that drives insects crazy - has somehow mutated and is able to infect humans.
 The world has fallen apart and Joel - that's you - has to escort a teenage girl across infected wilderness and ruins.
 It's a little Uncharted, a little DayZ and a lot of drama.
 Not only does it have a ludicrously strong opening, it also has some of the best story-telling chops I've seen in videogames from the last decade, and is one of the handful of games that has managed to execute it's climactic scenes perfectly.
 It has its own flaws.
-There’s sections of enemies that begin to feel like more of a nuisance than a horrific threat.
+There' sections of enemies that begin to feel like more of a nuisance than a horrific threat.
 And your adventure is as linear and controlled as an airport novel.
 But it all comes together in the end.

 God Of War 2

-Adam: If you like one God of War, chances are you'll like them all, to varying degrees.
+If you liked the most recent God of War, chances are you'll like them all, to varying degrees.
 PlayStation Now is packed with them, including the handheld spin-offs as well as the main trilogy.
 Two is the best of the bunch, upping the scale of the environments and enemies without getting wrapped up in its own daft mythology and gore fetish to the extent of the third.
 The series doesn't have the crafty combination of tight controls and skillful execution as Devil May Cry or Bayonetta, but its solid, chunky combat is satisfying, if a little mindless.
 It's a silly series, part way between mythology and heavy metal, but there are enough scenes and setpieces that pack a punch to make the odyssey worthwhile.